2003: The Banner

 Oberlin College Student Network, Inc., namely me, to create a work of art.

-The banner included our audio radiance slogan and looked
+felt.
+The banner included our audio radiance slogan

-very much like the re-creation at the right.
-Colorful enough
+and looked rather like the re-creation at the right.
+Colorful

 must have been some materials left over.
 Not long afterward, I